 Dr Fiona Beglane and Dr René Vellanoweth

 Disert is a ritual pilgrim landscape in Co.
-Donegal that includes a series of early ecclesiastical enclosures, penitential cairns, a holy well dedicated to St Colmcille (also known as St Columba), a post-medieval altar and a cillín (children’s graveyard).
-It may date to as early as the sixth century AD when it was reputedly founded by St Colmcille or may even extend back into prehistory.
+Donegal that includes a series of early ecclesiastical enclosures, penitential cairns, a holy well dedicated to St. Colmcille (also known as St. Columba), a post-medieval altar and a cillín (children’s graveyard).
+Exciting evidence from last year’s excavation shows that there was prehistoric activity thousands of years before the reputed founding of the site by St Colmcille in the sixth century AD.
 Disert is still important today for religious devotion and for pilgrims seeking miraculous cures for medical conditions.

-Period(s) of Occupation: Historical archaeology: early medieval period through to the post-medieval and modern periods
+Period(s) of Occupation: Historical archaeology: early medieval period through to the post-medieval and modern periods.
+Some evidence of prehistoric activity.

 One of the main objectives of the field school is to develop the archaeological skills and understanding of the participants and their ability to communicate their knowledge.
 This will be achieved using a balance of formal lectures, fieldtrips and readings as well as solid practical experience of excavating, recording and surveying archaeological features and in explaining heritage to members of the public.
 Additionally, students will experience another culture as they will be working closely with members of the local community and with Irish students, and in the evenings will be introduced to Irish food, music, society and hospitality.